pritish1906/pritish1906/README.md

 # 💫 About Me:
-🌱 I’m currently learning Web Development<br>🔭 I’m also interested in competitive programming<br>👯 I’m looking to collaborate on Exciting projects.<br>💬 Ask me about NOTHING.<br>📫 How to reach me: www.linkedin.com/in/pritish-sharma-26b805222
+🌱 I’m currently learning Web Development<br>
+🔭 I’m also interested in Machine Learning<br>
+👯 I’m looking to collaborate on MERN stack projects.<br>
+💬 Ask me about my achievements (jk) .<br>
+📫 How to reach me: www.linkedin.com/in/pritish-sharma-26b805222

 ## 🌐 Socials: